 Symptoms like belly pain, diarrhea, and bloody stools should get milder or disappear once you’re in remission.

 Periods of remission can last anywhere from a few months to several years.
-Yet symptoms usually come back at some point.
+Symptoms usually come back at some point.

 Being in remission doesn’t mean that you should stop treatment.
 Continuing to take your medication can help prevent a new flare of symptoms as well as complications.